Alphabet is the parent company of Google and is one of the biggest technology conglomerates globally.

 As such, investors will first need to decide where to buy Alphabet shares in the UK.

-Reviews of the trading platforms that follow may help with this process.
+Here is a review of a trading platform that may help with this process.

 XTB – Top Rated Broker with 0% Commission to Trade Alphabet Stock